melezhik/swat/README2.md

     echo 'app.local' > host

-As swat makes http requests with the help of curl, the host name only should be complaint with curl requrements, this for example means you may define a http schema or port here:
+As swat makes http requests with the help of curl, the host name only should be complaint with curl requirements, this for example means you may define a http schema or port here:

     echo 'https://app.local' >> host